 What is Safeguarding?

 The information below will give you an overview of Safeguarding at Meopham Community Academy.
-Please use the links to find additional information and our Safeguarding Policy.
+Please use the links to find additional information and our Child Protection Policy.

-- Deputy Safeguarding Lead: Mr P Hale (Deputy Headteacher)
+- Designated Safeguarding Lead: Mr P Hale (Acting Headteacher)

 - Nominated Governor responsible for Safeguarding: Mrs E Green